 subjectAltName field containing the aforementioned management node IP address.
 If it does not have such a field, you will need to modify the public endpoint to use a domain name that you have a certificate for.

-To secure public OpenStack API traffic with SSL, do the following:
+To secure public OpenStack API traffic with SSL

 - In the admin panel, upload the SSL certificate and private key, on the Settings > Management node > SSL access screen.

 On the client side, place the CA certificate file to the operating system’s trusted bundle:

 - If your certificate does not have the

 subjectAltNamefield, modify all public endpoints to use the domain name for which you have the certificate for, as described in Setting a DNS name for the compute API.
 This domain name must resolve to the management node IP address (or to its virtual IP address if high availability is enabled).

 In your OpenRC script, change